triton-inference-server/server/docs/user_guide/architecture.md

 Unlike other models, ensemble models do not support "instance_group" field in the model configuration.
 The reason is that the ensemble scheduler itself is mainly an event-driven scheduler with very minimal overhead so its almost never the bottleneck of the pipeline.
-For optimized throughput, make sure to optimize your pipeline using
+The composing models within the ensemble can be individually scaled up or down with their respective `instance_group` settings.
+To optimize your model pipeline performance, you can use
 [Model Analyzer](https://github.com/triton-inference-server/model_analyzer)
-for best performance.
+to find the optimal model configurations.

 #### Additional Resources